A Stochastic Conservative Field Transfer Method for Black-box Multiscale and Multiphysics Coupling: Introduction

 Mesh intersection methods were introduced by Jiao and Heath in \cite{JiaoHeath2004} where they demonstrate a significant advantage when performing Galerkin projections over a common intersected mesh rather than over the source or target discretizations.
 The use of an intersected mesh removes approximation errors that arise from evaluating the integral of discontinuous functions with standard numerical integration schemes.
 These methods have been widely extended to efficiently support volume coupling \cite{farrellConservativeInterpolationUnstructured2009,FarrellMaddison2011} of unstructured meshes, polyhedral meshes, and curved meshes \cite{hermesHighorderSolutionTransfer2025}.
 Given the need for both the source and target discretization information, their applicability in black-box coupling is limited.
 Likewise, the complexity of the intersection operations complicates GPU execution, and extending the methods to high-dimensional settings is prohibitive.

-Key innovations described in this article include \begin{itemize} \item Formulation of a conservative field transfer operator for multiscale and multiphysics coupling when only pointwise evaluation is available. \item Stochastic approximation of Galerkin projection with quantified conservation behavior. \item Comparison with mesh-intersection and interpolation-based field transfer methods. \item GPU-based implementation and performance characterization of mesh-intersection. \end{itemize}
+Key innovations described in this article include \begin{itemize} \item Formulation of a conservative field transfer operator for multiscale and multiphysics coupling when only pointwise evaluation is available. \item Stochastic approximation of Galerkin projection with quantified conservation behavior. \item Comparison with mesh-intersection and interpolation-based field transfer methods. \item GPU-based implementation and performance characterization of the mesh-intersection, radial basis function, and Monte Carlo field transfer methods. \end{itemize}

 This paper is organized as follows: Section~\ref{sec:galerkin-projection} provides background on the Galerkin projection method.
 Section \ref{sec:mesh-intersection} describes our implementation of the mesh intersection algorithm.
 Section \ref{sec:monte-carlo-integration} gives an overview of our novel strategy for conservative coupling without source discretization information.
 Section \ref{sec:numerical-comparison} provides a set of computational experiments that describe the accuracy, conservation, and efficiency of our new method compared to the mesh intersection and radial basis function methods.
+Section \ref{sec:application} demonstrates the methods on fusion simulation data from the WEST tokamak.
 Lastly, section \ref{sec:conclusion} provides concluding remarks and future work.